RobustoFramework/Multi-platform-Multi-board/development/README.md

 # KConfig-config
 KConfig is a tool for keeping track of the configurations of a project.
 ESP-IDF uses it to great effect, so why not use it?

-It uses kconfiglib (`pip install kconfiglib`), which installs all of the tools.
+Like ESP-IDF, it uses kconfiglib (`pip install kconfiglib`), which installs all of the tools.
+It is a bit less intelligent than ESP-IDF, as it doesn't automatically look through the project for Kconfig-files.
+Also, it could be smarter about a few stuff.

-Here, Kconfigs to both Native and Arduino in my project (ESP-IDF obviously already has it).
+Anyway, it adds, Kconfigs to both Native and Arduino in my project (ESP-IDF obviously already has it).
 It adds itself automatically, it might work with more frameworks.
 As I don’t control the Arduino and Native platforms, It isn’t the most elegant as I need extra_scripts .
 Neither it is the most intelligent, as it doesn’t look for Kconfigs everywhere like ESP-IDF.
 So far though, my configs all orsource each other, so it doesn’t matter.
 But for it to be general, that would have to be added.

-It has the following scripts and templates, and they are in the [env] extra_scripts, hence called by all environments:
+It has the following scripts and templates, and they are in the platformio.ini:s [env] extra_scripts.<br/>
+Hence it is called by all environments in this fashion:

 - `scripts/init_env.py`<br/>
 If the framework isn’t ESP-IDF, it adds a “Run Menuconfig” project task to the current environment.